meta-pytorch/executorch-examples/program-data-separation/cpp/lora_example/README.md

 You'll learn how to:
 1. Export LoRA PTE files that share a single foundation weight file.
-2. Load and run the LoRA PTE files, and notice that the runtime memory is not doubled as the foundation weights are shared.
+2. Load and run the LoRA PTE files, and notice that the runtime memory increases by the LoRA adapter size (small) and not the foundation weight size (large), because the foundation weights are shared.

 Note:
 - Weight-sharing is supported with the XNNPACK backend.
-- Quantization (outside of embedding quantization) is not supported when weight-sharing.
+- Quantization (outside of embedding quantization) is currently not supported when weight-sharing.
 - There are many ways to fine-tune LoRA adapters.
 We will go through a few examples to create a demo.

 ## Size savings.

-Size results will vary depending on the model and LoRA config.
-For this demo, we save ~5GB of disk space by storing weights in a separate, sharable file and ~5GB runtime memory by sharing weights at runtime through the XNNPACK weight cache.
-Detailed results are below.
 Size results will vary depending on the model and LoRA config.
 For this demo, we save ~5GB of disk space by storing weights in a separate, sharable file and ~5GB runtime memory by sharing weights at runtime through the XNNPACK weight cache.
 Detailed results are below.

 ### XNNPACK weight sharing.